 They are also good if you are traveling with a companion.
 You can then share it and use one part each so you don’t need to take two with you.
 Particularly useful for my wife and I (one tall and one short) as I use the small one and she uses the larger one.

 It certainly won’t turn your economy class seat into a first class seat but it will certainly help.
 It deflates very quickly so you can remove it and put it away when you are starting to descend.

 You can read more about the FlyPal Inflatable Foot Rest and check the reviews and price on Amazon.

 Alternatives – the Sleepy Ride Foot Rest

-This is a different concept from the inflatable leg rest for flights.
-It clips on to the bracket of your food tray.
-You can then put you feet on it, or put your legs further through it, enabling you to sit comfortably.
+A foot hammock is a different concept from the inflatable leg rest for flights.
+It clips onto the bracket of your food tray on the back of the airplane seat in front.
+You can then put your feet on it, or put your legs further through it, enabling you to sit comfortably.

 The height is adjustable to adapt to your particular leg length.
 They are particularly useful for tall people like me, with long legs, who cannot easily use a large inflatable device like the one above, as your feet/legs can still go under the seat in front so you are not cramped up.